Kremlin says steps needed for genuine ceasefire in Ukraine

 Progress on implementing the Minsk peace accords in an eastern Ukrainian, negotiated by Berlin and Paris, has stalled.
 The agreement was designed to end a conflict that has killed thousands of people since April 2014.

-(Reporting by Vladimir Soldatkin and Marine Pennetier; editing by John Stonestreet)
+Reporting by Vladimir Soldatkin and Marine Pennetier; editing by John Stonestreet